pervrosen/promo/content/blogs/datapoisoning.md

 ### We elaborate on some of the algorithms

-Here I present some examples of robust machine learning algorithms that can help detect and filter out malicious data:
+Here, I present some examples of robust machine learning algorithms that can help detect and filter out malicious data:

 * Robust Principal Component Analysis (RPCA): RPCA is a technique used to decompose a dataset into low-rank and sparse components.
 The low-rank component represents the underlying structure of the data, while the sparse component represents the noise or outliers in the data.
 By applying RPCA, it is possible to identify and filter out the malicious data points that do not conform to the underlying structure of the data.